InWILL/Locale_Remulator/README.md

 ## Deployment

-choose solution Platform x86 or x64.
+Choose solution Platform x86 or x64.

 Copy these files in the same directory.